 Log in to the ASA Member Portal with your department's ID.
 If your department is an ASA Affiliate, this is located in the header of recent Chairlink newsletters.
-If not, send an email to ASA customer service.
+If not, send an email to ASA membership.

 Type your department zip code.

 Update information as needed.
 Please be sure to include an email address for the current department chair, as well as a general email that will not change over time.

 For additional assistance updating your account, please view our step-by-step instructions with screen shots.